Step Code Incentive Program

 What is the BC Energy Step Code

 We are pleased to announce, that we are adopting the BC Energy Step Code in an effort to support our climate action goals.
-Green House Gas (GHG) emissions from buildings make up 29% of community-wide emissions.
-Early participation in the Step Code program is expected to have a positive effect on the energy efficiency of North Cowichan’s building stock, by encouraging a higher energy efficiency standard in advance of mandatory requirements.
+Green House Gas (GHG) emissions from residential buildings contribute 7.5% to community-wide emissions, and 14% of non-industrial community emissions.
+Early participation in the Step Code program is expected to have a positive effect on the energy efficiency of North Cowichan’s building stock by encouraging a higher energy efficiency standard in advance of mandatory requirements.
 This will help reduce our overall carbon footprint.

 The Step Code provides a series of incremental targets for energy-efficiency standards that, according to the CleanBC Plan, will culminate in all buildings being built to a net zero standard (80% more efficient than today) by 2032.